caltechlibrary/andor/docs/Workflow-Use-Cases.md

 When Jane authenticates with the system she goes from being "anonymous" to "jane@example.edu" user.
 This means she now has the permissions of a currator.
-If she creates an object the object will be assigned to the "currators" group.
-Since the currators group has change group permissions for any group of objects in the collection can take any action with any object as needed.
+If she creates an object the object will be assigned to the "currators" workflow queue.
+Since the currators workflow queue has change workflow queue permissions for any workflow queue of objects in the collection can take any action with any object as needed.

 ## Use case 2

 We would like the public to be able to view the "published" contents of the of our collection.
-We can do this by creating a group called "published".
-The published group will be given read access to the objects.
-It'll be allowed to list objects in the "published" group.
+We can do this by creating a workflow queue called "published".
+The published workflow queue will be given read access to the objects.
+It'll be allowed to list objects in the "published" workflow queue.

-The group object would look like
+The workflow queue object would look like

 ```json
     {